HVAC Training Shop is reader-supported. As an Amazon Associate, I earn from qualifying purchases.

 The kitchen is a room that breeds all sorts of smells and spores.
 Placing your air purifier in the kitchen is a good way to intercept odors before they go to the rest of your home.

-Mold, food particles, and byproducts of cooking such are all sources of air contaminants.
+Mold, food particles, and byproducts of cooking are all sources of air contaminants.
 Smoke is one of the worst offenders, and it can impact your kitchen’s air quality when cooking.

 If your place your air purifier in your kitchen, a good place to put it is somewhere near the trash can.
 Be sure that the air purifier has clearance from other objects and sources of heat.